skarard/authenticity-frontend/how-blockchain-is-revolutionizing-image-verification.md

 ---
-title: The Dangers of Deepfakes
+title: Authenticity in the Age of Deep Fakes: How Blockchain is Revolutionizing Image Verification
-description: They can also be used to damage the reputation of individuals, organizations, and even countries.
-The increasing ease of creating deep fakes means that anyone with a computer and internet access can create false content, making it difficult to trust anything we see or hear online.
+description: The increasing ease of creating deep fakes means that anyone with a computer and internet access can create false content, making it difficult to trust anything we see or hear online.
 isPublished: true
 publishedDate: 2023/02/05
 tags: